xrazis/haris.razis.com/content/posts/my-struggles-with-selfhosting.md

 for the panel and the various databases.
 Unfortunately, there are no more S3 backup options at the moment.
 One nice addition would be a docker volume S3 backup.

+### Migrated to Hetzner

 ### Troubleshooting

-It was mostly pain-free, but:
+Migrating and setting up was mostly pain-free, but:

 - The panel and the apps crashed because the server ran out of memory.
 That was due to a high spike of traffic to one of the web apps.
 Rebooting and upscalling the droplet solved the issue.